-As a result, NSHE hired a Foster Youth Ambassador—Laura Obrist—who is dedicated to achieving the initiative’s mission.
-Laura is assisting all of the colleges, statewide, with implementing processes and designing/coordinating campus-based support services that will aid foster youth in enrolling and succeeding in college.
-She serves as the primary point of contact for—and liaison between—all of the NSHE institutions and community partners, working in collaboration with foster youth leaders, child welfare agencies, school district officials, legal services providers, and other community providers/stakeholders who are well-versed in the unique challenges and needs of this underserved student population.
-Laura is working to create a statewide learning community and to build a comprehensive postsecondary support system for foster youth, leading the development of effective postsecondary transition strategies that will expand foster youth-serving systems’ capacity to support college-planning activities and build stronger career pathways for foster youth.
-Laura is also working to increase utilization of the new NSHE Foster Youth Fee Waiver, for students who were dependents of the Nevada foster care system), state and federal grants.
+To that end, NSHE hired Laura Obrist—in July 2019—to serve as its Foster Youth Ambassador.
+Laura is dedicated to achieving the initiative’s mission, by assisting Nevada’s two- and four-year public colleges/universities with implementing processes and designing/coordinating campus-based support services to aid foster care alumni with enrolling and succeeding in college.
+She serves as the primary point of contact for, and liaison between, all of the NSHE institutions and community providers—working in collaboration with NSHE system- and institution-level employees, current and former foster youth leaders/students, child welfare agencies, K-12 educators and administrators, legal services providers, court representatives, and other community stakeholders who are well-versed in the unique challenges and needs of this under served student population.
+Laura facilitates a statewide learning community, composed of NSHE and community partners, which is committed to building a comprehensive, sustainable, and permanent education support system for foster care alumni residing in Nevada—from secondary education completion, to postsecondary education attainment, to a career path.
+She is leading the development of effective postsecondary education preparation, access, transition, and success strategies that are formulated to assist people with limited support systems.
+Laura is also working to increase financial aid access and utilization for all NSHE students who have been in foster care—particularly in the form of the Foster Youth Fee Waiver (for eligible current and former dependents of the Nevada foster care system), state and federal grants, and/or scholarships.

 In establishing best practices and strengthening resources/services that are tailored to current and former foster youth, NSHE seeks to expand foster youth-serving systems’ capacity to support college-planning activities, improve its own ability to effectively serve students who have been in foster care, and achieve the statewide community’s desire to build stronger career pathways for foster youth.